kcaisley/frida/docs/usage.md

 Every weight vector sums to 4095; rounding to a 12-bit integer is deferred until the final backend output.

+The `connections` table in `flow/scans/map_scope.yaml` records the actual oscilloscope hookup.
+Update it whenever probes move and omit unconnected signals.
+Scans derive acquisition and trigger channels from this table;
+hardware tests declare required signals with `@pytest.mark.scope_signals(...)` and skip before hardware initialization when a required probe is absent.
+The four-clock test requires INIT, SAMP, COMP, and LOGIC.
+ADC scope captures can omit `vin_diff`; its measurement waveform then remains absent.

 Run one explicitly named physical campaign through the shared scan runner:

 ```bash